More from Groovy History

-Coincidentally, in his last NBC series, Michael Landon played an angel who had died previously and was on assignment on earth.
-At the age of 54, he passed away from pancreatic cancer in 1991.
-He left this world on his own highway to heaven, leaving behind many loved ones and fans who adored him in his long-running series of Bonanza, Little House on the Prairie, and Highway to Heaven.
-A loyal family man, he was the proud father of six of his own children and adopted three more.
+In his last NBC series, Michael Landon played an angel who had died previously and was on assignment on earth, a character some fans came to see as prophetic.
+In 1991, at the age of 54, Landon himself passed away from pancreatic cancer -- leaving this world, perhaps, on his own highway to heaven.
+A loyal family man, Landon was the proud father of six of his own biological children and adopted three more.
 His own childhood was not so wonderful.
-What is really coincidental is Victor French, his partner on Highway to Heaven, also at age 54, died of advanced lung cancer before he got to see the final series aired.
+What is really coincidental is Victor French, his partner on Highway to Heaven, also at age 54, died of advanced lung cancer before the final season aired.

 Michael Landon began his first long-term series role on Bonanza at the age of 22 in 1959.
-He was “Little Joe Cartright,” who was always laughing about something, usually at Hoss Cartright’s expense.
-Hoss, played by Dan Blocker, and Little Joe was always getting into trouble with their Pa, played by Lorne Greene.
-Hoss also passed away in 1972 at the young age of 43.
-The funniest episode was the one about the Leprechauns, who Hoss called the “little green men.”
-Nobody believed that he saw these little green men, not even Little Joe until he saw them for himself.
+He was Joseph "Little Joe" Cartwright, who was always laughing about something, usually at Hoss Cartright’s expense.
+Hoss, played by Dan Blocker, and Little Joe were always getting into trouble with their Pa, played by Lorne Greene.
+Blocker also passed away early, in 1972 at the young age of 43.
+The funniest episode was the one about the Leprechauns, whom Hoss called the “little green men.”
+Nobody believed that he saw these little green men, not even Little Joe -- until he saw them for himself.
 Until then, he laughed his head off at Hoss.
 Bonanza ran for 14 seasons.

-This picture shows the opening scene before every episode of Highway to Heaven.
+Every episode of Highway to Heaven, Landon's third and final series, began with the same scene.
 Jonathan Smith (Michael Landon) would be walking along the road when Mark Gordon (Victor French), would drive up and pick him up.
-As he got in the car, he would be laughing as you see in the picture.
-It’s that same laugh you see on him as Little Joe Cartwright on Bonanza.
-Everything he played in, he always had a heartwarming laugh.
+As he got in the car, he would be laughing.
+It’s that same laugh we heard from Little Joe Cartwright on Bonanza -- Landon's characters always had a heartwarming laugh.
 Of course, a lot of the episodes called for more serious tones, but, for the most part, he always was good-humored.
 Even, in the more serious episodes of Highway to Heaven, he would implement some humor into the show.
 His character, as the angel on assignment, portrayed a loving caring person, who always tried to find the good in people even when they appeared to be so evil.
 Mark Gordon, on the other hand, wanted to take them out until Jonathan showed him what was really behind their actions.

 Michael Landon will always be remembered for his humor, his heart and his legacy that he left us with.